hashicorp/consul-template/README.md

 ```

 ##### `regexReplaceAll`
-Takes the argument as a regular expression and replaces all occurences of the regex with the given string.
+Takes the argument as a regular expression and replaces all occurrences of the regex with the given string.
 As in go, you can use variables like $1 to refer to subexpressions in the replacement string.

 ```liquid
 {{"foo.bar" | regexReplaceAll "foo([.a-z]+)" "$1"}}
 ```

 ##### `replaceAll`
-Takes the argument as a string and replaces all occurences of the given string with the given string.
+Takes the argument as a string and replaces all occurrences of the given string with the given string.

 ```liquid
 {{"foo.bar" | replaceAll "." "_"}}